 Note: If you don’t live near hills, consider using a treadmill with an incline function for your hill repeats, or finding some long flights of stairs.

-The number of repeats is really dependent on the elevation of the hills you have available to you – what you don’t want is a hill with a small incline that forces you to run in excess of your required distance before you hit your elevation gain target.
+The number of hill repeats is really dependent on the elevation and grade of the hills you have available to you – what you don’t want is a hill with a small incline that forces you to run in excess of your required distance before you hit your elevation gain target.

 When it comes to running downhill-repeats – you want to be running up slowly and running back down at 90% of your capacity.
 You’ll be amazed at how much your flat running speed increases after a few of these sessions.

-To summarize the process of uphill and downhill repeats:
+To summarize the training process of uphill and downhill repeats:

 - Run uphill at 80-90% capacity